Skip to main content

 Windjammer

 Like Chops Grill, Windjammer can be found on every Royal Caribbean ship.
-On Icon, however, she will be larger than ever before!
-Inside, you will find enough variety to satisfy any palate, as well as two bars.
+She's larger than ever before on Icon, and you can find enough variety to satisfy any palate, as well as two bars.

 Basecamp